salrashid123/go_tpm_https_embed/README.md

 Finally, the client will establish an mTLS https connection to the server

+---

+* **update `7/17/23`**:  This sample use RSA keys many several manual steps and a customer signer.
+If you want to see one-way TLS where the server's private key is embedded in a TPM and the private key is cryptographically verified, please instead see [https://github.com/salrashid123/tls_ak](https://github.com/salrashid123/tls_ak)

+---

 >> NOTE: this repo is not supported by Google